ddvega/rclone_sync/README.md

 *rclone_sync will use these directories to push to or pull from cloud*

 ##### Important Note
 *make sure you only have directories in your main local folder `/home/david/pcloud`.
-Loose files will not sync and will instead create folders in your cloud with those names*
+Loose files will not sync and will instead create folders in your cloud with those names.*

 ###### If no directory exists in local folder